 “I get donations from school teachers, cops and sometimes students too.
 That helps fund the treatment for the needy,” he says.

-Karimul has been the saviour of people in 20 villages surrounding Dhalabari in the Dooars belt of Bengal where there are no concrete roads, electricity, mobile towers and other basic amenities.
+The celestial tea gardens which bring the world the much-loved robust taste of assam tea leaves, are riddled with problems of inadequate health care facilities and poor working conditions for farmers.
+Karimul has been the savior of people in 20 villages surrounding Dhalabari in the Dooars belt of Bengal where there are no concrete roads, electricity, mobile towers and other basic amenities.
 Most of the villagers in this belt are daily wage workers or small-time farmers.
 Requests for an ambulance are rarely heard in this area and the nearest hospital today is 45 kilometres away.

 Not only his bike ambulance service but Karimul also provides basic and first aid treatment to the villagers after learning from the local doctors.
 He also runs health camps in tribal areas at regular intervals.